Cray-HPE/docs-csm/install/deploy_final_non-compute_node.md

         10.102.11.13
         ```

-    1. (`external#`) Log in from another external machine to verify SSH is up and running for this session.
+    1. (`external#`) Log in from an external machine to verify that SSH is up and running for this session.

         ```bash
         ssh root@10.102.11.13